soarsmu/Avatar/Clone-Detection/BigCloneBench/GraphCodeBERT/Avatar/README.md

-To run evaluation using the released 3 MB model:
+To run evaluation using our released 3 MB model:
 ```
 python3 distill.py \
     --output_dir=../checkpoint \